 MongoDB has a limitation of around 16 MB per document (there is some overhead due to the usage of their internal BSON representation).
 If MailerQ has to store a bigger document, the message is split up into smaller parts that are all individually stored into MongoDB.
 As a consequence, you can find three types of documents in the database.

 Most mails are less than 16mb big.
 So you will mostly see regular messages in the database with the following properties:

 If the message is bigger than 16mb, MailerQ splits up the message and stores a master document with the following properties:

 Each individual part of a big message has the following properties:

-If you use the "directory://" storage backend, MailerQ stores all the messages in separate files on the file system.
+If you use the "directory://" storage backend, MailerQ stores all the messages in seperate files on the file system.
 To prevent that the number of files in a directory becomes too big, MailerQ creates a nested directory structure.
 By default, this directory structure is four files deep.
 If you want to use a different depth, you can specify this via a "depth" parameter: